dhruv114523/airfoil_comparison/legacy/README.md

 # Airfoil Cl vs Cd Analysis (NACA 4-Digit Series)
+# *Disclaimer*
+This is a legacy version, please refer to the python file in the root directory for a robust `xfoil.exe` wrapper

+---

 This project visualizes aerodynamic performance metrics — specifically the **Lift Coefficient (Cl)** and **Lift-to-Drag Ratio (Cl/Cd)** — for several NACA 4-digit airfoils.
 The analysis uses real-world data to compare how different airfoil shapes perform across various angles of attack (AOA).